 The Fitbit Ionic has a brand new platform and a Gallery section that will let you download third-party apps.
 But at the time of the Apple Watch 3 launch, developers are only starting to get their hands on the tools needed to make them.

 By contrast, Apple Watch devs have been making Watch OS apps since 2015.
 There are tens of thousands of the things.
 And at least 20 of them are great.

 The Fitbit Ionic app space is going to look pretty bare for a long time.
 It’s a good job there are some great features baked-in, then.
 You get a multi-sport personal trainer with guided workouts and breathing exercises for some ultra-relaxing mindfulness mental training.
-You need to pay an extra £7.99 a month to get access to all the workouts, but it’s a lot cheaper than a gym membership.
+You need to pay every month to get access to all the workouts, but it’s a lot cheaper than a gym membership.

 Like the Apple Watch, the Fitbit Ionic also offers proper phone notifications.
 Most other Fitbits just notify you of calls and texts, but this one can handle WhatsApp too.
 Strava integration is available at launch as well.
 It’s one of our favourite exercise trackers, so we’re actually not too bothered whether Runkeeper and the other dozen services get on-board.

 One of the potential benefits of the Fitbit approach is that the Ionic interface doesn’t have to be complicated.
 It’s not designed to house dozens of apps, but you can flick through what’s on there with a few gestures on the touchscreen.

 The Apple Watch 3 has a much more involved interface.
 There’s an icon-based app menu that can gives you quick access to loads of installed apps, but the app cloud takes some getting used to.